Threats to Natural Resources

 C. Environmental Pollution

-Land, water and air pollution directly affect the health of the environments in which they occur.
+Land, water, and air pollution directly affect the health of the environments in which they occur.
 Pollution affects the chemical make-up of soils, rocks, lands, ocean water, freshwater and underground water, and other natural phenomena.
-This often has catastrophic consequences.
+It often has catastrophic consequences.